Benjamin-V-Chan/advanced-frc-data-science-template/README.md

    - Robust scripts that will clean and validate data
    - Customizable Data Analysis Scripts that you can build off of
    - Customizable data generation scripts to generate/simulate a dataset to test
-   - Robust data generation system
+   - Robust, Monte Carlo Simulation-based data generation system
    - Highly versatile and customizable expected data structure JSON, allowing for a wide range of input data structures
    - Versatility and easy integration with any team's current data science systems